-Applicable Sites Impact Area EBMUD Practices and Procedures Responsible for Implementation Responsible for Monitoring and/or Enforcement Timing of Implementation Existing Dos Osos PP Site Existing Dos Osos Reservoir Site Propos Dual Reservo Site Air Quality A Air Quality b): Potential to violate any in quality standard or contribute substantially to an existing or projected in quality violation.
-EBMUD's Standard Construction Specification 01 35 44, Environmental Requirements 1.3 (E) Dust Control and Monitoring Plan Submit a plan detailing the means and methods for controlling and monitoring dust generated by demolition and other work on the site for the Engineer's acceptance prior to any work at the jobsite.
+Applicable S ites Impact Area EBMUD Practices and Procedures 1 Responsible for Implementation Responsible for Monitoring and/or Enforcement Timing of Implementation Existing Dos Osos PP Site Existing Dos Osos Reservoir Site Proposed Dual Reservoirs Site Air Quality Air Quality b): Potential to violate any air quality standard or contribute substantially to an existing or projected air quality violation.
+EBMUD's Standard Construction Specification 01 35 44, Environmental Requirements 1.3 (E) Dust Control and Monitoring Plan 1.
+Submit a plan detailing the means and methods for controlling and monitoring dust generated by demolition and other work on the site for the Engineer's acceptance prior to any work at the jobsite.
 The plan shall comply with all applicable regulations including but not limited to the Bay Area Air Quality Management District (BAAQMD) visible emissions regulation and Public Nuisance Rule.
-The plan shall include items such as mitigation measures to control fugitive dust emissions generated by construction activities.
-The Plan shall all also include measures for the control of paint overspray generated during the painting of exterior surfaces.
-The plan shall detail the equipment and methods used to monitor compliance with the plant.
-The handling and disposal of water used in compliance with the platt.
-The plan shall be addressed in the Water Control and Disposal Plan.
-1.3 (f) Tuneup Logs 1.
+The plan shall include items such as mittigation measures to control digitive dust emissions generated by construction activities.
+The Plan shall outline best management practices for preventing dust emissions, provide guidelines for training of employees, and procedures to be used during operations and maintenance activities.
+The plan shall also include measures for the control of paint overspray generated during the painting of exterior surfaces.
+The plan shall detail the equipment and methods used to monitor compliance with the plan.
+The handling and disposal of water used in compliance with the Dust Control Plan shall be addressed in the Water Control and Disposal Plan.
+1.3 (I) Tuneup Logs 1.
 The Contractor shall submit a log of required tuneups for all construction equipment, particularly haul and delivery trucks, on a quarterly basis for review.
 3.3 (B) Dust Control 1.
 Contractor shall implement all necessary dust control measures, including but not limited to the following: a.
 Water and/or coarse rock all dust-generating construction areas as directed by Engineer to reduce the potential for airborne dust from leaving the site. b.
-Cover all haul trucks entering/leaving the site and trim their loads as necessary. c) Sweep all paved access road, parking areas and staging areas at the construction site daily or as often as necessary. d) The use of dry power sweeping is prohibited. d) Sweep all paved access road, parking areas and staging areas at the construction site daily or as often as necessary. d) The use of dry power sweeping is prohibited. <lie. apply="" gravel="" non-toxic="" or="" s<="" td="">EBMUD and EBMUD's ContractorEBMUDPrior to and During ConstructionXXX</lie.> EBMUD and EBMUD's Contractor EBMUD Prior to and During Construction X X X
+Cover all haul trucks entering/leaving the site and trim their loads as necessary. c.
+Using wet power vacuum street sweepers to: 1) Sweep public roads adjacent to the site at least twice daily or as often as necessary. d.
+The use of dry power sweeping is prohibited. e.
+All trucks and equipment, including their tires, shall be washed off prior to leaving the site.
+EBMUD and EBMUD'S Contractor EBMUD Prior to and During Construction X X X